The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/csi-camera-mounting/_index.md

 CSI stands for **Camera Serial Interface** and is an industry standard that makes it easy to communicate with a host processor, in our case the VMC.

-The CSI camera is instrumental in Phase II for identifying April Tags and assisting with the position hold flight mode.
+The CSI camera is instrumental in the advanced drone for identifying April Tags and assisting with the position hold flight mode.
 It's important that this camera is mounted in the correct location and orientation.
 You can locate the camera and ribbon cables in **Box 7** of your VRC kit.